daleao/sdv/Professions/README.md

 <font size="2">
 <details>

-Whenever you are outside there is a chance to trigger a **Scavenger Hunt** minigame; find the hidden buried treasure by following the purple HUD arrows, and dig it up (with a hoe) before the time limit to obtain a reward.
-Rewards may start out underwheming, but can be improved dramatically by building up a streak.
+Whenever you are outside there is a chance to trigger a **Scavenger Hunt** minigame:
+- Works like a game of "hot-and-cold"; you must hoe the tiles around you and follow the cues until you find the treasure-containing tile before the time limit.
+Hoed tiles will point you in the right direction.
+- If you are far away from the treasure tile, a purple tracking arrow will be displayed pointing you towards the general treasure vicinity.
+- Rewards include smelted metal bars, artifacts, rare seeds and special equipment.
+- If prestiged, building up a win streak will cause increased spawns of forage in every outdoors map.
+This uses your longest win streak instead of your current streak.

-You also gain the ability to hold a mod key (LeftShift by default) to highlight all forageable items currently on-screen, for your convenience.
-Moreover, you can optionally configure the tracking HUD arrows to not be active all the time, and instead appear only when holding that same mod key.
+You can also hold the mod key (LeftShift by default) to highlight all forageable items currently on-screen for easier viewing.
+There is a config option to prevent the tracking HUD arrows from being active all the time, and instead display only when holding that same mod key.

 Pointer colors:
 - **Yellow:** Spawned forage items, blooming berry bushes, ginger, coconuts
 - **Green:** Artifact spots
+- **Purple:** Buried treasure (Scavenger Hunt only)
 </details>
 </font>